I helped my elderly aunt with her affairs in her final years, and learned a lot about the social and legal issues that I'll share with you.

 The winds started to kick up just as she sank beneath the sea.
 I could feel it at the top of my head.
 Almost like some energy force pulling up on my hair.

 There she goes.
-Peacefully becoming one with the world.
+She was peacefully becoming one with the world.

 The last few years of her life were so difficult because her frail body was getting so weak she lost all quality of life.
 The problem is that she was totally aware of that fact because her mind always remained strong.